Khmer National Armed Forces: Elite forces

-Training Facilities
+Training facilities

+With the increase in activity at Pochentong airbase, the Air Force Academy (French: École de l'Air; formerly, the Royal Flying School) was moved in August 1970 to more quieter and less congested facilities at Battambang airfield close to the city of Battambang, the capital of the namesake province in northwestern Cambodia.

-The Air Force Academy was transferred from Pochentong to the provincial capital of Battambang whilst the Officer Candidate School was moved from Phnom Penh to Longvek in Kampong Chhnang Province, just north of Oudong.
+The Officer Candidate School was moved from Phnom Penh to Longvek in Kampong Chhnang Province, just north of Oudong.

 New infantry training centres were built at Kandal, Kampong Speu, Ream, Sisophon, and Longvek whilst an additional Recondo School run by the Khmer Special Forces was opened near Battambang in November 1972 to train Long-range reconnaissance patrol (LRRP) teams.

 To train Khmer National Navy officer cadets, a Naval Academy (École des Officiers de Marine) was established at Chrui Chhangwar Naval Base in late 1971, and an Enlisted Man Training Center (Centre d'Instruction), which provided specialized courses for junior ranks was set up one Kilometer south of the Cambodian Capital.

 An Air-Ground Operations School – AGOS (French: École des opérations air-sol – EOAS) was opened in May 1973 by the Khmer Air Force to train forward air guides (FAGs) for the Army.